-GEST is a comparative experiment of seedling growth of savanna tree species, based on increasing evidence that the seedling stage of tree growth is critically important to the long-term dynamics of savanna systems.
+GEST is a comparative experiment of seedling growth of savanna and forest tree species, based on increasing evidence that the seedling stage of tree growth is critically important to the long-term dynamics of tropical savannas and forests.
 The focus is on effects of herbivory and fire on tree seedlings in tropical savannas and forests.
 Research worldwide suggests there are differences in the environmental limitations constraining savanna tree seedlings in wet environments (nutrients, light, fire) and dry environments (water, herbivory).

 We address the following questions:

-1. Do tree seedlings respond differently to resources in savannas around the world?
+1. Do tree seedlings respond differently to resources in savannas and the savanna-forest boundary around the world?

 2. Do tree seedlings differ in their ability to compete with grasses for different resources?

 3. Do tree seedlings differ in their ability to tolerate defoliation?

 Veenendaal, E.M., M. Torello-Raventos, H.S.
 Miranda, N.M.
 Sato, I. Oliveras, F. van Langevelde, G.P.
 Asner and J. Lloyd (accepted) On the relationship between fire regime and vegetation structure in the tropics.
 New Phytologist

 Groen, T.A., C.A.D.M. van de Vijver and F. van Langevelde (2017) Do spatially homogenising and heterogenising processes affect transitions between alternative stable states?
 Ecological Modelling 365:119–128 (PDF)